-Even in the trying times of global smartphone sales, one thing that has remained constant has been the tussle between the two giants in the Mobile OS industry- Google Android and Apple iOS.
-Caught in between the two behemoths has been Microsoft Windows Mobile, whose sales numbers have dropped nearly to nearly half of their percentage points in the EU5.
-And it’s not just in the EU5, according to the latest report by the Kantar World Panel, Android Smartphones have made significant strides forward in all regions across the world taking customers from Windows Mobile as well as iOS (iPhone).
-What’s even more interesting is that unlike previous times, the sales growth for Android Smartphones has not come off the back of one single company like Samsung, instead multiple OEMs like Huawei, Oppo and others who have made their mark on the mid-range segments in China and across Europe.
+Even in the trying times of global smartphone sales, one thing that has remained constant has been the tussle between the two giants in the Mobile OS industry – Google Android and Apple iOS.
+According to the latest report by the Kantar World Panel, Android Smartphones have made significant strides forward in all regions across the world taking customers from Windows Mobile as well as iOS (iPhone).
+What’s even more interesting is that unlike previous times, the sales growth for Android Smartphones has not come off the back of one single company like Samsung, instead of multiple OEMs like Huawei, Oppo and others who have made their mark on the mid-range segments in China and across Europe.

 Android Firing on All Cylinders: Records Stellar Growth in Both EU5 and China